pateldeev/cs480Patel/PA9/README.md

 ```

 ## General Comments
-This project impliments a basic version of collisions as required.
+This project implements a basic version of collisions as required.
 If there are any inconsistencies or anything gets stuck, press 'r' to reset.
 You can only move the ball (Earth) with the WASD keys.
 The Cube is a dynamic collision object while the cylinder is a static collision object, as required.

 ## Collision Shapes
 All collisions are done via basic collision shapes (plane, sphere, cylinder, cube).
 We tried to add complex shapes, but it resulted in very choppy motion.
-You can make the version that loades the full triangles meshes into bullet by using the '-DUSE_COMPLEX_BOARD_MESH=ON' CMake flag.
+You can make the version that loads the full triangles meshes into bullet by using the '-DUSE_COMPLEX_BOARD_MESH=ON' CMake flag.
 However, we need to find a way to make the meshes smoother for this to work in the future.

 ## Keyboard Controls
 IMPORTANT: For controls to work as intended, ensure the main window (not menu window) is selected. <br>